KailaniBailey/IBM-Data-Science-Professional-Certificate/06. Databases and SQL for Data Science with Python/Week 1: Getting Started with SQL/README.md

 # Getting Started with SQL
->An introduction to databases.
-Learn how to use basic SQL statements like SELECT, INSERT, UPDATE and DELETE.
-Get an understanding of how to refine query results with the WHERE clause as well as using COUNT, LIMIT and DISTINCT.
+> In this module, you will be introduced to databases.
+You will learn how to use basic SQL statements like SELECT, INSERT, UPDATE and DELETE.
+You will also get an understanding of how to refine your query results with the WHERE clause as well as using COUNT, LIMIT and DISTINCT.
+# Learning Objectives
+- Define databases and SQL
+- Write basic data retrieval queries using SELECT statement
+- Refine query results by using COUNT, DISTINCT, and LIMIT statements
+- Insert data to a table using INSERT statements and alter or remove data from a table using UPDATE and DELETE statements
 ## Basic SQL
 - Introduction to Databases
 - SELECT Statement